 Radhika V.M. and Reshma Prasad (Contributing Author)

-Radhika and Reshma are classmates of Anshuman and have perhaps spent the maximum time with him.
-Both agreed to join the team on Anshuman’s request to pen few thoughts of theirs for the website.
+Radhika and Reshma were my classmates in college and they have perhaps spent the maximum time with me.
+Both agreed to join the team on my special request to pen few thoughts of theirs for the website.
 In college days and even now Radhika takes part in numerous dance competition and has formal training in classical dance.
 Reshma on the other hand was brought to the dais for her singing.
-Both again were great students and are now working with Anshuman.
+Both again were great students and are currently persuing their post graduate degrees.